 What is the ketogenic diet?

-- Contains three to five times as much fat as carbohydrate and protein.
+- Contains three to four times more fat than carbohydrates and protein

 - Strictly limits calories

 The diet is most often used by infants, children and teens who have any type of seizure that is hard to control with medicine or in which medicines have not worked.

 Doctors do not know exactly how the diet helps control seizures.
 However, we do know:

 - The body’s main fuel is glucose.
 The body burns glucose to make energy and maintain a normal blood sugar level.
 The body only stores a 23-hour supply of glucose.

 - After this, the glucose stored in the body is gone, and the body begins to burn fat for fuel.
 The body does not burn fat completely, but it breaks it down into ketones.
 Ketones in the brain may help to control seizures.